ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Patchy fog and showers and thunderstorms.
 Some of the storms could produce heavy rain.
 Cloudy, with a low around 60.
-Southwest
+East
-         wind around 8 mph.
+         wind around 5 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">